francojposa/personal-site/_resources_dev_setup_guides/python-setup-macos.md

 ```

 ### Set your global default Python version
-To make sure you always start a shell session with your preferred default Python version, add this line to your `~/.zshrc`:
+To make sure you always start a shell session with your preferred default Python version, add this line to your `.zshrc`:

 ```
 export PYENV_VERSION=3.8.0